MicrosoftDocs/windows-dev-docs/hub/apps/develop/feeds/feed-providers.md

 ## Limitations and Considerations

-- The Feed Providers feature is in preview. [add specific widgets package number here]
+- The Feed Providers feature is in preview.
 - This feature is only available to users in the European Economic Area (EEA).
 In the EEA, installed Microsoft Store apps that implement a feed provider can provide content feed in the Widgets Board.
-- The feature requires using the latest Windows App SDK for app development. [add specific version number here]
+- The feature requires using the latest Windows App SDK for app development.
 - Specific technical and design guidelines must be adhered to for proper feed integration.